 - Listen to the podcast (courtesy 90.3 The Core)

 - Read the New Jersey Press Association article written by Jerome Aumente

 - View photos from the event

-The first Livingston Legacy program was held on March 11, 2009, with the LAA and the Livingston Campus Dean of Student Life organizing a program celebrating the history and contributions of Livingston College.
-Professors Ed Ortiz, Gerald Pomper and Gordon Schochet, all members of the Livingston College faculty in its early years, shared stories with alumni during a lively panel discussion about their memories of their the key years in Livingston's development and impact on the overall Rutgers and global communities.
+The first Livingston Legacy program was held on March 11, 2009, with the LAA and the Livingston Campus Dean of Student Life celebrating the history and contributions of Livingston College.
+Professors Ed Ortiz, Gerald Pomper and Gordon Schochet, all members of the Livingston College faculty in its early years, during a lively panel discussion shared their memories of the key years in Livingston's development and impact on the overall Rutgers and global communities.

 - Read alumnus Rob Snyder's blog about the program

 We would like to plan Livingston Legacy Lecture series on the key roles that the anthropology, music, Latino studies, urban planning, philosophy and women's studies program played in our college's history.
 Would you like to help us plan one of these programs or have an idea for a Livingston Legacy Lecture program?
 Please contact us at email@example.com.

 Updated February 7, 2015